Reddimes/ubuntu-zfsraid10/README.md

 It is best to run these scripts from an Ubuntu Live Instance, preferably ubuntu-server as it is all that I have tested thus far.
 It may work with other Ubuntu Distributions as well.
 I Personally used the instance from this link: https://ubuntu.com/download/server/.

 Here is the command you need to get this started.
+Note: This only applies to the main distirbution.
+I need to customize the script to allow for this new branch.
 ```
 bash <(wget -qO- https://raw.githubusercontent.com/Reddimes/ubuntu-zfsraid10/refs/heads/main/tools/install.sh)
 ```